PiyushaMukherjee/SecureVault/README.md

-# Save the finalized README.md with all content merged into a single, formal document
-full_readme = """
-# 🔒 Secure File Hiding System with OTP Verification (Java + MySQL)
+#Secure File Hiding System with OTP Verification (Java + MySQL)

-A Java-based desktop application designed to enable users to securely hide, reveal, and manage sensitive files with an additional layer of OTP-based email verification.
-This application leverages technologies such as JavaMail API, MySQL, and Maven to offer a robust and privacy-focused file management system.
+This is a Java-based desktop application that enables users to securely hide, reveal, and manage sensitive files with OTP-based email verification.
+The application employs JavaMail API for email services, MySQL for data storage, and Maven as the build tool, ensuring a secure and structured approach to file management.

----

-## 📌 Features
+## Features

-- ✅ User registration and login secured with OTP verification via email
+- User registration and login with OTP verification via email
-- 🔐 Encrypts and stores files securely in the database
+- Secure file hiding using encryption and database storage
-- 📂 Allows users to unhide and restore files to their original location
+- File restoration to the original path upon unhide
-- 📬 Sends OTP emails using JavaMail API and Gmail App Password
+- Email-based OTP functionality using JavaMail API and Gmail App Password
-- 🗃️ Utilizes MySQL for storing user and file metadata
+- Persistent storage of user and file data using MySQL
-- ⚙️ Built with Maven for streamlined dependency management and portability
+- Built using Maven for efficient dependency management

 ---